kdheepak/kdheepak.github.io/src/data/blog/how-to-set-up-a-pelican-blog-with-github-pages/index.md

 ---
 title: How to set up a Pelican blog with Github pages
 date: 2015-05-02T19:00:00-06:00
-description:
-  Here, I will show how to set up a working static blog on github pages using Pelican.
-Pelican is a static site generator, written in Python ...
+description: step-by-step guide to setting up a Pelican blog on GitHub Pages.
 tags:
   - pandoc
 keywords: How to set up a Pelican blog with GitHub Pages